radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 That specification, however, still required that the systems still act as client and server.
 The client connects to the server, and sends only requests.
 The server waits for client connections, and only sends responses.
 This flow of packets is referred to as the "forward" path.

 The limitation of this design is that it assumes that a RADIUS client can always contact a RADIUS server.
 When a RADIUS server wishes to send CoA packets to a RADIUS client, it must initiate a new connection "reverse" path to that client.
 Any existing TLS connection from that client is ignored, and is not used.
-Even worse, the "reverse" path can be blocked by a firewall, NAT gateway, etc.
+Even worse, the "reverse" path can be blocked by an on-path stateful function (e.g. firewall, NAT, etc.).

 The design of RADIUS requires that a client must be able to reach a server.
 But the reverse path from server to client for CoA is only usable when both client and server share a common and open network.
-The existence of a firewall, NAT gateway, etc. between a client and server makes it impossible to create a reverse path, making it impossible to use the CoA functionality of {{RFC5176}}.
+In the past, many organisations which supported roaming did so via dedicated interconnections using IPSec.
+This design allowed the connected parties to have a route for sending CoA packets, but the direct interconnections could be expensive to set up and maintain.
+As such, a common practice is now to use RADIUS/(D)TLS.

+However, there is often a firewall, NAT, etc. between a client and server which blocks the reverse path for RADIUS/UDP or RADIUS/(D)TLS.
 This scenario is most evident in a roaming / federated environment such as eduroam ({{RFC7593}} and {{EDUROAM}}) or OpenRoaming ({{OPENROAMING}}).
-Even though {{RFC8559}} defines CoA proxying, that specification does not address the issue of NAS reach ability.
+Even though {{RFC8559}} defines CoA proxying, that specification does not address the issue of NAS reachability.
 In many roaming environments, there is no direct reverse path from the server to the NAS, as the NAS is not accessible from the Internet.
 Even if there was a public reverse path, the chain of proxies effectively hides the location of the NAS.
-Intermediate proxies can (and do) rewrite packet contents to hide NAS Identities.
-It is therefore in many cases impossible for a server to signal the NAS to disconnect a user.
+Intermediate proxies can (and do) rewrite packet contents to hide NAS identities.
+It is therefore in many cases impossible for a server to send a request to the NAS.

-These limitations can result in business losses and security problems, such as the inability to disconnect an online user when their account has been terminated.
+These limitations can result in business losses and security problems, such as the inability to disconnect a user when their account has been terminated.

 ## The Solution